Following the terrorist attack on the United States on September 11, 2001, there was renewed interest in Nostradamus and his prophecies.

 Despite these critics' arguments, Nostradamus is more popular than ever.
 Immediately following the September 11 attack, Nostradamus books climbed to the top of Amazon.com's sales list, and shot off bookstore shelves all around the country.

-For more information on Nostradamus, his prophecies, his followers and his critics, check out the links on the next page.
+For more information on Nostradamus, his prophecies, his followers and his critics, check out the links below.